acoreyj/material/README.md

 #### md-autocomplete
 * Will now update results on promise notify while still showing loading
 * Won't add to cache when cache is disabled
+* Loading bar will show when loading even when there are no results
 # Material Design for AngularJS Apps [![Build Status](https://travis-ci.org/angular/material.svg)](https://travis-ci.org/angular/material)

 [Material Design](https://www.google.com/design/spec/material-design/) is a specification for a